 Key Payroll Terms Used In Payroll Processing:

 While doing payroll calculations you need to understand certain payroll terms and where to use them.
-For computing the payroll you need to consider all the TAX allowances and deductions.
+For computing the payroll you need to consider all the payroll TAX allowances and deductions.
 To meet the statutory compliance, the employer must make some payroll deductions from the salary of employees as TDS.
 The employees are asked to make an income tax declaration at the beginning of the year.
-In the declaration, they give details about income earned from a previous employer, additional income and commissions, and income tax saving investments, etc. Employees get tax benefits, if they declare their investments in fixed deposit schemes, company provident fund, Public Provident Funds, Equity oriented MF and insurance, etc.
+In the declaration, they give details about income earned from a previous employer, additional income and commissions, and income tax saving investments, etc. Employees get tax benefits, if they declare their investments in fixed deposit schemes, company provident fund, Public Provident Funds, Equity oriented MF and insurance, etc. Have a look at the basic components of payroll below.

 ESI – Employees` state insurance deduction is done on the gross pay of the employees.
 The gross salary is the total income without deductions, that is earned by the employees while doing the job.